Page saved! You can go back to this later in your Diabetes and Me Close

 Chocolate and your health

 Chocolate is a treat food and sits outside of the Eatwell Guide because it's high in energy, sugar and saturated fat, even in small portion sizes.
-If we eat these foods frequently and in large amounts this could lead to unintentional weight gain making it more difficult to manage our blood sugar, blood cholesterol and blood pressure.
+If you eat these foods frequently and in large amounts this could lead to unintentional weight gain making it more difficult to manage your blood sugar, blood cholesterol and blood pressure.

-If your personal health goal is towards achieving or maintaining a healthier weight, it’s important to check in on how much and how often we’re eating high fat, high sugar foods like chocolate.
+If your personal health goal is towards achieving or maintaining a healthier weight, it’s important to check how much and how often you're eating high fat, high sugar foods like chocolate.

-We should all limit our free sugar intake to 30g a day for adults and children over the age of 11, equal to 7 cubes or 7 teaspoons of sugar.
+We should all limit our free sugar intake to 30g a day for adults and children over the age of 11 (30g is equal to 7 cubes or 7 teaspoons of sugar).
 This is especially important for people living with diabetes, who are at higher risk of dental problems

 Chocolate typically contains cocoa butter and additional fats or oils like palm oil and shea butter.
 These ingredients are high in saturated fats, linked to raised cholesterol and heart disease.
 You can check how much chocolate treats can add up to by checking your food labels.